Initiators

 Dr. Saad Alsharrah

-Alsharrah is a researcher and documentary photographer based between Kuwait and Melbourne, Australia.
+Dr Saad Alsharrah a researcher and experimental documentary photographer based between Kuwait and Naarm/Melbourne, Australia.
 His current interests include using geospatial technologies for visual narratives and long-form expanded documentary methods to depict complex histories and cross-cultural livelihoods.
+He completed his Master of Arts – Photography degree at Photography Studies College, Melbourne.
+Alsharrah was a co-initiator of Speculative Horizons and recently established The Third Space Studio a hybrid space for photography, bookmaking, and geospatial storytelling in Kuwait city.

 Dr. Saad Alsharrah

-Alsharrah is a researcher and documentary photographer based between Kuwait and Melbourne, Australia.
+Dr Saad Alsharrah a researcher and experimental documentary photographer based between Kuwait and Naarm/Melbourne, Australia.
 His current interests include using geospatial technologies for visual narratives and long-form expanded documentary methods to depict complex histories and cross-cultural livelihoods.
+He completed his Master of Arts – Photography degree at Photography Studies College, Melbourne.
+Alsharrah was a co-initiator of Speculative Horizons and recently established The Third Space Studio a hybrid space for photography, bookmaking, and geospatial storytelling in Kuwait city.

 Stephanie Rose Wood